 Location intelligence is a relatively new term in marketing, but one that is gaining popularity as consumers demand more relevant content and offers.
 Broadly defined, location intelligence is a type of business intelligence based on the physical locations consumers visit.
 To get this information, a location intelligence company can gather data from consumers’ mobile devices with their permission.
 That data, known as location data, can include:

-- A mobile advertising ID number that identifies the mobile device without collecting or sharing personally identifiable data
+- A mobile advertising ID (MAID) number that identifies the mobile device without collecting or sharing personally identifiable data

 - Recently visited commercial locations such as stores, restaurants, or entertainment venues

 Location data is only gathered from mobile devices that have consented to sharing information.
 That information is passed along to location intelligence companies, such as Gravy Analytics, that follow the highest consumer privacy measures to ensure data is pseudonymous.
 Location intelligence can help businesses uncover new insights on their consumers, their competitors’ consumers, and potential new audiences.
 They can then use that information to provide a better experience, including new products and personalized offers, to their customers – something customers themselves have come to expect.